Why We're Testing

 We are working with various manufacturers to develop, install and test energy efficient Street Lighting.
 The testing will examine energy consumption, ease and cost of retrofit, illumination levels, and community acceptance.
 One critical question to be answered is whether energy efficient street lighting produces light levels which meet our current light level standards in St. Paul.

 Let Us Hear From You. . .

 Although scientific tests are important in the decision-making process, public reaction will also help to guide our decisions.
 Please share your comments with us by e-mail at:

 Where We're Testing:

 ORNAMENTAL LANTERN STYLE STREET LIGHTING:

-We are testing both LED and induction lamps from various manufacturers on Iowa Avenue.
-These lamps are typically 40 watt replacing our standard 70 watt HPS lamps in our city standard Arlington Style Lantern street lights.
+We are testing both LED fixtures from various manufacturers on Iowa Avenue.
+These lamps are typically 40 watt to 50 watt replacing our standard 70 watt HPS lamps in our city standard Arlington Style Lantern Street Lights.

 GLOBE STYLE STREET LIGHTING LED RETROFIT

 The City of Saint Paul was the recipient of a $330,000 grant from the American Recovery and Reinvestment Act (ARRA) Energy Efficiency and Conservation Block Grant (EECBG) Funds.
 The funding was used to convert over 880 High Pressure Sodium Globe Lights to energy efficient LED Fixtures.